autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/safety_check/stop.png)

-But if the lateral margin is larger than `hard_margin` (or `hard_margin_for_parked_vehicle`), this module doesn't insert stop point because the ego can pass side of the object safely without avoidance maneuver.
+But if the lateral margin is larger than `hard_margin` (or `hard_margin_for_parked_vehicle`), this module doesn't insert a stop point because the ego can pass the side of the object safely without an avoidance maneuver.

 ![fig](./images/safety_check/not_stop.png)

 ### Safety check target lane

-User can select safety check area by following params.
-Basically, we recommend following configuration to check only sift side lane.
-But if user want to confirm safety strictly, please set `check_current_lane` and/or `check_other_side_lane` to `true`.
+User can select the safety check area with the following parameters.
+Basically, we recommend the following configuration to check only the shift side lane.
+If users want to confirm safety strictly, please set `check_current_lane` and/or `check_other_side_lane` to `true`.

 ```yaml
       safety_check: